Your one-stop hub for everything you need to get started sewing this functional pattern

 Front and Back covers:

-Aa smaller coordinating print that works with the Front Flap.
+Try using a smaller coordinating print that works with the Front Flap and also ties in with the colour of the spine.

 For the Interior: